 If you love all things Cajun like we do you’ll want to check out our recipe for Easy Shrimp Etouffee.

-The wings as you see them here are straight off the grill in all their crispy, delicious glory with no sauce added.
+What you see here are Cajun dry rub wings straight off the grill in all their crispy, delicious glory with no sauce added.
 We like to leave a few just like this for anyone who loves just the flavor without the kick.

 For a good look at southern cuisines you’ll want to check this out: Southern Food Then & Now debunks a few other myths.

-Grilled Cajun Wings are the ultimate tailgate food
+Grilled Cajun Chicken Wings are the ultimate tailgate food

 If you’re a big fan of football tailgate parties in the fall (who isn’t?) then you’ll want this Grilled Chicken Wings Recipe in your arsenal.
 Why?